AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 ## Error Handling

-Errors are inevitable and depending on where they happen, you may want to respond differently.
+Errors are inevitable.
+Depending on where they happen, you may want to respond differently.

-By default, exceptions that are raised by Event Handlers are logged, and processing continues with the next events.
+By default exceptions raised by event handlers are logged and processing continues with the next events.
-Exceptions that are thrown when a processor is trying to commit a transaction, update a token, or in any other other part of the process, the exception is propagated.
+When an exception is thrown when a processor is trying to commit a transaction, update a token, or in any other other part of the process, the exception will be propagated.
-In case of a Tracking Processor, this means the processor will go into error mode, releasing any tokens and retrying at an incremental interval (starting at 1 second, up to max 60 seconds).
+In case of a Tracking Event Processor, this means the processor will go into error mode, releasing any tokens and retrying at an incremental interval (starting at 1 second, up to max 60 seconds).
-Subscribing processor will report a publication error to the component that provided the Event.
+A Subscribing Event Processor will report a publication error to the component that provided the event.

-To change this behavior, there are two levels at which you can customize how Axon deals with Exceptions:
+To change this behavior, there are two levels at which you can customize how Axon deals with exceptions:

 ### Exceptions raised by event handler methods

-By default, these exceptions are logged and processing continues with the next handler or message.
+By default these exceptions are logged and processing continues with the next handler or message.

 This behavior can be configured per processing group: